-For the main calculator and all resources, visit Auto Loan Refinance Calculator
+For the calculator and full refinance tools, visit the Auto Loan Refinance Calculator

 The Mechanics of Lender Risk Assessment